skytable/docs/docs/blueql/index.md

 If you've used SQL before you should find BlueQL very easy to learn.
 There are some important differences to be aware of however, and you may wish to [review them here](/architecture#fundamental-differences-from-relational-systems) and some [more information here](overview#differences-from-sql).

 ## Guides

+Here's an overview of the different BlueQL guides in this section:

 - **[Overview](overview)**: Understand BlueQL's design and language items such as parameters, literals, expressions and so forth
 - **[DDL](ddl)**: Understand data definition with BlueQL in Skytable